Incubator, Cold Room, and Biological Safety Cabinet Contamination

 - Built in charcoal gas-scrubbing unit allows technician to remove CD without external venting

-Prevent future incubator, cold room, and biological safety cabinet contamination by being proactive.
-To do so, set up a routine that includes a bi-annual full decontamination, full decontamination between operational changes, and full decontamination if contamination is identified.
+Prevent future incubator, cold room, and biosafety cabinet contamination by being proactive.
+To do so, set up a routine that includes a bi-annual full decontamination, full biological cleaning between operational changes, and full decontamination if contamination is identified.